 Asahidake has accidentally become one of the best places in Japan to find powder stashes.
 Its one ropeway (tram) was actually installed to serve summer hikers wanting quick access to Hokkaido’s highest mountain (2291m/7516ft) and to see the sulfuric steam escaping from its fumaroles (vents).
 Yes, Mount Asahi is an active stratovolcano but don’t worry, the last activity was in 1739.
 Seeing steam coming out from the snow is quite a sight!
 Asahidake is situated in Daisetsuzan National Park which is the largest National Park in Japan and includes several major mountains including Kurodake on the other side of Asahidake.
 Daisetsuzan roughly translates as Great Snowy Mountains.

-While we’re sure it’s stunning in summer, we’re so glad they installed that ropeway because it accesses some fantastic ski terrain and without lots of groomed runs or other lifts, it feels more like a backcountry ski paradise…with a lift!
+While we’re sure it’s stunning in summer, we’re so glad they installed that ropeway because it accesses some fantastic ski terrain and with few groomed runs or other lifts, it feels more like a backcountry ski paradise…with a tram!
 There are two official ski courses (groomed runs) but it’s the rest of the terrain that will provide some of the best skiing in your life.

 There is very little to Asahidake except the ropeway terminal, a National Parks Center (that really only caters to summer hikers) and a few hotels that extend down the hill from the base area.
 If staying here for a night or two, you’ll be stuck with the hotel buffet and beer from the vending machines.
 The best (and only) après activity in Asahidake is to have a relaxing onsen, read a book and drift off to sleep dreaming of powder pillows.
 Staying here more than a few nights would be a stretch.